fatwir/fatwir.github.io/_pages/about.md

 Welcome to my website!
 I'm currently a Master's student at the University of Washington, Seattle, majoring in Electrical and Computer Engineering.
 My primary areas of interest lie in Machine Learning and Computer Vision.

-I am currently interning at [Alpenglow Biosciences](https://www.alpenglowbiosciences.com/) where we attempt to solve the virtual stain transfer problem for histopathology.
+I am currently interning at [Alpenglow Biosciences](https://www.alpenglowbiosciences.com/), solving the neural style transfer problem for histopathology.
 At UW, I am a member of the [GRAIL Lab](https://grail.cs.washington.edu/), advised by [Prof. Linda Shapiro](https://homes.cs.washington.edu/~shapiro/).
 As part of my graduate studies, I have worked on multimodal and contrastive based learning for large hispathology datasets and implementing NeRFs for custom datasets.

 I also briefly worked at the [Ubiquitous Computing Lab](https://ubicomplab.cs.washington.edu/), focusing on the noninvasive measurement of vital signals using MMWave Radar for physiological sensing